ciuliene/react-components/README.md

 ## BubbleLoader

-A loader with twelve bubbles that increase and decrease their sizes.
+A loader with twelve bubbles that increase and decrease their size.

 ### Props